digitalcityscience/CUT-prototype-public-api/README.md

 - **Token Signing Key**: It is crucial to ensure that the token signing key remains consistent between the User Management API and the Public API for proper functionality.

-- **Api-specific Swagger Documentation**: Detailed documentation for each of the calculating APIs (Noise, Water, Wind) is accessible through the following endpoints:
+- **Api-specific Swagger Documentation**: Detailed documentation for each of the calculating APIs (Noise, Water, Infrared) is accessible through the following endpoints:
 - Noise API: /noise/docs
 - Water API: /water/docs
-- Wind API: /wind/docs
+- Infrared API: /infrared/docs
 Similarly, you can retrieve the OpenAPI specification and ReDoc documentation using the following endpoints:
 - OpenAPI JSON: /<api_prefix>/openapi.json
 - ReDoc: /<api_prefix>/redoc